4 Market Segmentation Approaches to Shape Your Marketing Strategies

 2. Psychographic Segmentation

 Psychographic market segmentation entails dividing your market based on consumer personality traits, attitudes, values, interests, and lifestyles.
 People have different attitudes, interests, and traits.
 For instance, while some people care about preserving the environment, others do not care at all.
 Some people care about good health and fitness.
 However, some people are not conscious about fitness and can eat anything.
-Some people are very committed and serious about sports.
-On the other hand, some people have no interest in sports but, prefer other fun activities instead.
+Some people commit themselves to sport while people have no interest in sports but prefer other fun activities instead.

 Psychographic segmentation is the main driving factor in the lives of people.
 Psychographic segmentation determines where a person buys a home, the career path he/she chooses, and a person’s buying decisions.